 And the internet has let me down for once.
-I mean, really, why doesn’t someone have the answers to what should you do if your pet duck turns out to be a bad mother?
+I mean, really, why doesn’t someone have the answers to what should you do if your pet duck turns out to be a bad mummy?

-Or maybe it isn’t that she is a bad mother.
+Or maybe it isn’t that she is a bad mummy.
 Maybe it is just a nature type of thing.
 A nature vs nurture thing.
 I think normally in nature a mother duck stays with and looks after her ducklings until they fledge, e.g. get their feathers and fly the nest.
 Hence the saying.
 But our Maggie gave it a week.
 Just one week, and then she decided she had had enough.

 I can’t personally blame her.
 I mean raising 13 very demanding little fluff balls would be hard on anyone, let alone if doing it on your own.
 With the demise of our other ducks, Maggie is truly on her own.
 But isn’t that what we grandparents are for, ‘built in’ babysitters?

 We had them all, yes all, inside our (rather small) cottage for the first week.
 When they’re tiny this is not so much a hardship, but since they grow amazingly, every day, it is not long before they (and their, um, residue to put it politely) gain in size.